LearningLocker/docs/src/guides-inserting.md

   2. [Implement the transmission](#implementing-transmission) from the sources to the LRS.

 ## List Experiences
-At this stage you should figure out which experiences are important to track (e.g. logging in, completing a quiz, watching a video, etc) and what data you ideally need to capture for analysis (e.g. quiz score, video duration, etc).
+At this stage you should figure out which experiences are important to track (e.g. logging in, completing a quiz, watching a video, etc.) and what data you ideally need to capture for analysis (e.g. quiz score, video duration, etc.).
 When creating this list, you may wish to consider the data required to:

 - Answer your research questions.
 - Produce your stakeholder reports.
 - Adapt and improve the experiences of your users.

 ## Create Recipes
-At this stage you should create some example statements for each of the experiences you listed earlier ensuring that you include all of the data required for each expereince inside the statement.
+At this stage you should create some example statements for each of the experiences you listed earlier ensuring that you include all of the data required for each experience inside the statement.

-Before you create a recipe, consider reusing one of the [recipes in the Tin Can Registry](https://registry.tincanapi.com/#home/profiles) as this will hopefully save you some time, improve your compatability with existing systems, and ensure that you're using best practices.
+Before you create a recipe, consider reusing one of the [recipes in the Tin Can Registry](https://registry.tincanapi.com/#home/profiles) as this will hopefully save you some time, improve your compatibility with existing systems, and ensure that you're using best practices.
 You may need to adapt these existing recipes to better meet your needs, as you may require additional data or not require some of the data they specify.

 If you can't find an existing recipe, don't worry, it's easy to create your own and we have some guidelines below.